Glossary of Terms (Terminology) used in SweetProcess

 A team is used to represent a functional group/department within your company in SweetProcess.

-For instance, you have an "HR" department within your company, after creating the HR team in SweetProcess, you can add HR related procedures and processes into the team, you can also add employees into the team so that they only see procedures and processes that have to do with HR.
+For instance, you have an "HR" department within your company, after creating the HR team in SweetProcess, you can add HR-related procedures, processes, and policies into the team, you can also add employees into the team so that they only see procedures, processes, and policies that have to do with HR.